daradsl/aryabot/README.md

 - You need to run: `python scraping.py`
 This command will run the webscraping module and create an xlsx file with the dataset

+Obs: For that you need to install the webdriver compatible with your browser version.
+If using Chrome look for: https://chromedriver.chromium.org/downloads

 ### Some intents use actions to bring up-to-date information
 - To use them you need to start a separate server, using the same environment but with: `run rasa actions` command.